How Can I Comfort My Baby During Shots?

 For an older baby or a toddler, swaddling or shushing might not work.
 Try letting your child sit on your lap during the shot and distract her with a toy, book, or song.
 Try not to look upset or concerned.
 Children can pick up on a parent’s anxiety, and it can make them anxious as well.

 Also, don’t forget to praise your child afterward.
 A little positive reinforcement can make the next trip to the doctor easier.
-When possible, try to do something fun after the appointment.
-A trip to the park or playground can make the overall immunization experience less stressful.
+Try to do something fun after the appointment.
+A trip to the park or playground can make the day’s memories happier ones.